 Community: LAB

 LAB is an online community that offers a series of monthly gatherings for disabled artists and creatives.
-Our community is made up of and welcomes anyone who experiences disability, including but not limited to those who identify as chronically ill, neurodivergent, with learning or intellectual disabilities, MAD, Deaf/deaf/HOH, Blind, low vision, having learning or intellectual disabilities, and so on.
+Our community is made up of and welcomes anyone who experiences disability, including but not limited to those who identify as chronically ill, neurodivergent, with learning or intellectual disabilities, MAD, Deaf/deaf/HOH, Blind, low vision, and so on.
 This cross-disability space welcomes all who are unsure or who might not yet identify with disability identity.

 Get involved